Yavapai-Apache history offers valuable lessons for all of us

 The "Exodus" years were not the only period of suffering by the Yavapai-Apaches.
 For decades, the Yavapai-Apaches suffered enormous economic hardship and suffering.
-With their reservation parcels split from one end of the Verde Valley to the other, the Yavapai-Apaches were as economically disadvantaged as any Indian tribe in the United States.
+With their reservation parcels split from one end of the Verde Valley to the other, the Yavapai-Apaches were as economically disenfranchised as any Indian nation in the United States.

 "Our ancestors taught us to survive at all costs," says Tribal Chairman Jamie Fullmer.

 Survive, they have.
 Today, the Yavapai-Apache Nation is an economic powerhouse in the Verde Valley, sharing the wealth among its members and the entire Verde Valley.
 The Nation's annual scholarship program for high school students at both Camp Verde and Mingus Union have opened the doors of higher education for many local students who would not otherwise be able to attend college.

 WITHOUT A DOUBT, THE HISTORY OF THE YAVAPAI-APACHES SHOWS THAT THEY ARE A PEOPLE WHO KNOW A THING OR TWO ABOUT SUFFERING.
 THEIR HISTORY ALSO PROVIDES A TEXTBOOK EXAMPLE FOR THE REST OF US ABOUT THE VALUE OF PERSEVERANCE.